couchbase/couchnode/deps/lcb/CONTRIBUTING.md

 In addition to filing bugs, you may contribute by submitting patches to fix bugs in the library.
 Contributions may be submitting to <http://review.couchbase.com>.
-We use Gerrit as our code review system - and thus submitting a change would require an account there.
-Note that pull requests will not be ignored but will be responded to much quicker once they are converted into Gerrit.
+We use Gerrit as our code review system - and thus submitting a change requires an account there.
+Note that pull requests will not be ignored but will be responded to more quickly and with more detail in Gerrit.

 For something to be accepted into the codebase, it must be formatted properly and have undergone proper testing.
 While there are no formatting guidelines per se, the code should look similar to the existing code within the library.